Locally Markov walks on finite graphs: Introduction

-\textbf{Informal description.} We consider a random walk $(X_n)_{n\in\N}$ on $G$ (a stochastic process in discrete time), which is not necessarily a Markov chain.
-We call $(X_n)_{n\in\N}$ a \emph{locally Markov walk}, if for each vertex $x\in V$, the sequence of successive exits from $x$ forms a Markov chain.
-To be more precise, for every $x\in V$ we define the successive visits to $x$ by $(\tau_k^x)_{k\in\N}$: $\tau_0^x:=0$ and for all $k\geq 1$
+{ To state the main results, we introduce locally Markov walks and their local chains; see Section \ref{sec:local-total-walks} for further details.
+Let $G=(V,E)$ be a finite, strongly connected, directed graph, and we denote by $N_x$ the neighbours of $x$ in $G$.
+Consider a discrete-time random walk $(X_n)_{n\in\mathbb{N}}$ on $G$, which is not assumed to be a Markov chain.
+We call $(X_n)_{n\in\mathbb{N}}$ a locally Markov walk if, for each vertex $x\in V$, the sequence of successive exits from $x$ forms a Markov chain.
+For $x\in V$, let $(\tau_k^x)_{k\in\mathbb{N}}$ denote the sequence of successive visits to $x$, defined by $\tau_0^x:=0$ and, for $k\geq 1$,